-Mission2Move is a non-profit organization that focuses on bringing movement and meditation to students via teacher professional development, school implementation, and after-school programming.
-The program focuses on four critical health areas: movement, meditation, nutrition, and community involvement.
-Founded by Sarah Habib, the program enables students to not only master what it means to be healthy, but emerge as community advocates promoting healthy choices for local families and communities.
+Mission2Move is a non-profit organization that focuses on bringing movement and meditation to students via teacher professional development and school implementation.
+The program focuses on three critical health areas: movement, meditation and community involvement.
+Founded by Sarah Habib, the program enables students to not only master what it means to be resillent, but emerge as community advocates promoting healthy choices for local families and communities.
 Studies from the National Institute of Health and the Centers for Disease Control shows that students perform better academically when given the chance to move daily and meditate.
 Therefore, M2M is empowering schools and school districts to improve academic performance and combat a national health crisis.

 M2M preovioulsy operated at the Venetia Valley School in Marin County, California, working with 3rd - 8th graders.
 The program received positive feedback and strong support from the principal, teachers, students, and families.

 Founder of Mission2Move